 When I first started my cholesterol-lowering diet I assumed I’d have to cut out all desserts because they tend to contain things like butter and cream.
-But after a bit of research I realised that desserts could actually be a great way to include more cholesterol-lowering foods in my diet.
+But after a bit of research I realised that desserts could actually be a great way to include more cholesterol-lowering foods in my diet, as long as they’re low in saturated fat and sugar.

 I discovered that chocolate, specifically dark chocolate, can help to lower cholesterol when eaten in moderation.
 As a massive fan of Lindt 70% dark chocolate, this was music to my ears!